OngMinXian/zb4171-kazoo/README.md

 ___
 ### Acknowledgements
-This project was done during AY22/23 Sem1 ZB4171 by Matthias Lim, Chua Yusong and Ong Min Xian under the guidance of Professor Greg Tucker-Kellogg.
+This project was done during AY23/24 Sem1 ZB4171 by Matthias Lim, Chuah Yu Song and Ong Min Xian under the guidance of Professor Greg Tucker-Kellogg.